project-oak/oak/rfcs/01929_tls_attestation.md

 parameters (or they are constant), they can derive equal Exported Keying Material values.

-Exported Keying Material is prefixed with the purpose string `“TLSAttestationV1”`.
+Prior to being used Exported Keying Material must be prefixed with the purpose string `TLSAttestationV1`.
 This purpose string is used to disambiguate the proper use of the Exported Keying Material, i.e. helps mitigate confusion where Exported Keying Material that is generated for one purpose is misused for another.

 Exported Keying Material that was derived with a specific set of parameters and prefixed with the purpose string will be called a **Token** throughout this document.
-Such Token is derived separately with a different set of parameters for any given [assertion](#assertions) type provided by the firmware.
+Such Token is derived separately with a different set of parameters for any given [assertion](#assertions) type.

 ##### Parameters